borntofrappe/game-development/Games/Mazes/README.md

 - repeat until every cell has been visited

 This algorithm allows to remove any bias, at the price of slower runtime.

-In the demo, I illustrate how the algorithm works with the `Timer` utility, and by calling the `aldousBroder` function with a delay.

 ## Wilson Algorithm